Chicago Pulmonologist Malpractice Attorneys

 - After reviewing inconclusive test results, the doctor fails to order a biopsy or imaging scan that could provide a more definitive diagnosis of the condition, allowing the condition to worsen.

 - The doctor identifies a respiratory condition but doesn’t take the time to make sure the patient understands the prescribed treatment program.
 This can result in improper administration of medication or failing to avoid triggers due to a lack of understanding.

 - When presented with symptoms that could represent a risk of an obstructive pulmonary disorder, the pulmonologist doesn’t follow up with the patient.
 The patient later dies when his airways become inflamed in an attack, which would have been prevented through monitoring and treatment.

-Rosenfeld Injury Lawyers is dedicated to defending the interests of the injured, which is why our medical malpractice legal team is comprised of attorneys who specialize in medical law.
-We have secured compensation on behalf of thousands of people just like you, whose injuries were due to the failure of their trusted physicians to meet their required duty of care.
+Rosenfeld Injury Lawyers LLC is dedicated to defending the interests of the injured.
+That is why our medical malpractice legal team is comprised of attorneys who specialize in medical law.
+We have secured compensation on behalf of thousands of people just like you.
+Their injuries were due to the failure of their trusted physicians to meet their required duty of care.
 If you believe that your injuries or the loss of a loved one was due to negligent care, we would like to review your case.

-Contact us today to be connected with one of our award winning Chicago pulmonologist medical malpractice attorneys so that we can collect the information we need to investigate your claim and review your legal options with you.
+Contact us today to be connected with one of our award-winning Chicago pulmonologist medical malpractice attorneys.
+We can collect the information we need to investigate your claim and review your legal options with you.
 All of our attorneys work on a contingency basis, meaning you will never need to provide upfront fees to retain our services and we will not accept payment until we have secured compensation on your behalf.